j-u-p-iter/regexp-parser/EXPRESSION_GRAMMAR_EVOLUTION.md

 StringLiteral       => STRING;
 ```

-3. The next expression we'll add is the MultiplicationExpression.
+3. The next expression we'll add is the MultiplicativeExpression.
 This expression includes * | / operators despite the fact it's called "multiplication", because actually to devide by 5 is to multiply by 1/5.

 ```
 ExpressionStatement      => MultiplicativeExpression;